DiegoMagdaleno/EzChRoot/README.md

 # EzChroot

+## NOTICE: Due to changes in library cache in macOS Big Sur, this repository has been deprecated and no development of EzChRoot will take place, unless a workaround is found.

+## EzChRoot should work without issues under Catalina and Linux, but if they ever break I can't fix, unless a workaround for Big Sur is found.

 A new tool for easily creating and managing your chroots in Darwin based systems (macOS and friends)!

 [![GitHub issues](https://img.shields.io/github/issues/DiegoMagdaleno/EzChRoot?style=for-the-badge)](https://github.com/DiegoMagdaleno/EzChRoot/issues)